maitreverge/minishell_101/ressources/maitreverge/README.md

 The `execve` function is a standard C function that replaces the current process image with a new process image.

 - ***Function Description***:: `execve` replaces the current process image with a new process image specified by filename.
-The argv is an array of argument strings passed to the new program.
-The envp is an array of strings, conventionally of the form key=value, which are passed as environment to the new program.
+The `argv` is an array of argument strings passed to the new program.
+The `envp` is an array of strings, conventionally of the form `key=value`, which are passed as environment to the new program.
 It does not return on success, and -1 on error.

 - ***Prototype***: `int execve(const char *filename, char *const argv[], char *const envp[]);`